Paolo Rossi: Italy's 1982 World Cup hero dies aged 64

 Rossi's wife, Federica Cappelletti, posted a photo of herself and her husband on Instagram along with the words "per sempre" - "forever".

+She later posted a picture of him alongside their three children on Facebook and captioned: "There will never be anyone like you, unique, special, after you sheer nothingness."

-Rossi won two Serie A titles, a European Cup and a Coppa Italia during his playing career but will be most fondly remembered for his six goals at the 1982 World Cup in Spain.
+Rossi won two Serie A titles, a European Cup and a Coppa Italia during his playing career but will be most fondly remembered for his six goals at the 1982 World Cup in Spain - where his exploits earned him the endearing nickname "Pablito".

 He was awarded the Ballon d'Or in 1982, becoming only the third Italian to win the award at the time.